Table of Contents

 The coolest thing is they have a monolift!

 This Youtuber gave no info on what rack this is.
 I can tell you it isn’t the T-2, but anyway you can see how a monolift works.
 It allows you to unrack the weight and start squatting without “walking back” the bar away from the rack.
 The walk-back saps valuable energy and causes you to not get your feet just right.
 Similar with benching: you don’t have to do that awkward un-racking of the bar above your forehead and move it over your chest, which isn’t even possible when you’re near your max without a partner to help.

 In either situation, if you have a person on each side to flip the monolift hooks out again, you can re-rack the weight without walking/pushing it forward as well.
 All the benefits of a Smith machine and none of the friction or restriction in your natural range of motion.

 Another necessary add-on you may need right away is a second set of J-hooks:

 If you’re doing some exercises outside the rack, or you want an extra pair so you don’t have to keep moving them back and forth between squat and bench press height, get another pair of J-hooks.
-These J-hooks are an upgraded design.
+These J-hooks above are UHMW padded, to protect your bar knurling and reduce noise.
 The ones included with the T-2 are all steel, with no UHMW padding to protect the bar.
-You can get another pair of all-steel J-hooks like the ones included if you feel you don’t need the UHMW padding.
+It’s one of the many ways they cut down on costs.

 The 20″ outside spotter arms will save your butt if you need it while doing things outside the rack like overhead presses (there’s not enough height inside for that).
 It’s a bad leverage point though for heavy rack pulls, which would otherwise be best done on these outside spotters because of the UHMW padding that the inside spotter bars don’t have.
 Maybe load up the storage pegs in back first and give it a careful test.